QueueClassic/queue_classic/readme.md

 The API of queue_classic enables you to quickly dispatch jobs to workers.
 In my case I wanted to call `Invoice.destroy(id)` a few thousand times.
-I fired up a heroku console session and executed this line:
+I fired up a Heroku console session and executed this line:

 ```ruby
 Invoice.find(:all, :select => "id", :conditions => "some condition").map {|i| QC.enqueue("Invoice.destroy", i.id) }